JasonYuchen/seastar_playground/README.md

 6. ⭕express, for sending replicated state machine's snapshot
 7. ⭕express test

-## Replicated State Machine
+### Replicated State Machine

 The replicated state machine is a naive in-memory key-value storage to demonstrate the interactions between a user defined replicated state machine and the underlying framework.

 TBD

-## Misc
+### Misc

 Various utilities to support different modules of the rafter.

+1. ✔️backoff, retry in coroutine style
+2. ⚠️circuit_breaker
-1. ✔️fragmented_temporary_buffer, for aligned (de)serialization
+3. ✔️fragmented_temporary_buffer, for aligned (de)serialization
-2. ✔️serializer, for raft message's (de)serialization
+4. ✔️serializer, for raft message's (de)serialization
-3. ✔️backoff, retry in coroutine style
-4. ✔️worker, double-buffering multi-producer single-consumer worker coroutine, building block for pipelined service in rafter
+5. ✔️worker, double-buffering multi-producer single-consumer worker coroutine, building block for pipelined service in rafter

+### Test

+The [test](test/README.md) module hacks the interface of the [GoogleTest](https://github.com/google/googletest) to support testing an asynchronous application with GoogleTest's style.

+1. ✔️base, for integrating the coroutine and the gtest macros, and the Seastar's reactor engine management
+2. ⚠️unit tests
+3. ⭕integration tests
+4. ⭕benchmark

+## Doc

+in progress

 ## License